mrismanaziz/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## What do you call an alligator in a vest?
+An in-vest-igator!